SWAN KEEPING TERMS

 Many can be Hand Fed.
 Many will “Nod” Hello as a Greeting.

-Watch Males for Aggressive Behavior
+Watch Males – Cobs for Aggressive Behavior.

-Changes during Mating-Nesting Season.
+Their Behavior Changes during Mating-Nesting Season.

-They can not help this..
+They CAN NOT Help this..
 It is the Cob’s Job to Protect his Female and Nest.

-After Nesting ends, most will be Easier to Spend Time With Again..
+After Nesting Ends, most will be Easier to Spend Time With Again..

-UnSocialized – Swans will keep their Distance when People Approach.
-They are Less Vulnerable to Humans who might harm them.
+UnSocialized – Swans will Keep their Distance when People Approach.

-Display – When Swans hold their Wings up in the Beautiful “Display” of their Feathers.
-More frequent during Mating Season.
+Display – When Swans hold their Wings up in the Beautiful “Display”

-Posturing – Males moving in a STIFF Posture.
+Posturing – Males Moving in a STIFF Posture.

 Seen more Frequently during Mating and Nesting Season.